Evaluation & Treatment: Feeding Skill Domain

-Feeding is complex and involves many different parts of the body as well as the mind and emotions.
-It is based on the combination and coordination of skills requiring body movement, sensory processing, oral feeding, self-feeding, mealtimes, and communication.
+Feeding is complex and involves many different parts of the body, as well as the mind and emotions.
+It is based on a combination and coordination of skills, requiring body movement, sensory processing, oral feeding, self-feeding, mealtimes, and communication.
 It is like a giant jigsaw puzzle in which each piece is important.
 When one or more pieces of the feeding puzzle are missing, out of order, or unclear, the child can have difficulty eating and drinking.

 When You Should Be Concerned

-Below is a sample of warning signs associated with pediatric feeding disorders.
-For a more comprehensive list, based on your child’s age, please visit our Infant and Child Feeding Questionnaire©.
+Below is a sample of warning signs associated with pediatric feeding disorder.
+For a more comprehensive list based on your child’s age, please visit our Infant and Child Feeding Questionnaire© page.

 - Coughing, choking, gagging, or vomiting while eating and drinking

 - Difficulties with a variety of tastes or texture, which may reflect sensory processing issues

 - Pocketing of food between the cheeks and/or gums

 - Gurgly, hoarse, or breathy voice quality

 - Fatigue or difficulty coordinating sucking or chewing with swallowing and breathing

 - Arching, stiffening of the body, or refusing to eat during mealtimes